 David Calvey draws upon his own research into nightclub door staff but also upon his ongoing engagement with martial arts to explore a sensory and embodied autoethnography.
 David discusses the non-verbal instruction he received: watching, imitating, working with partners with eyes closed and in silence.
 One of the challenges he acknowledges is, having recognised our senses, how do we record them and represent them to others?
 And what purpose does it serve?
 He suggests sensory and embodied approaches foster analytically rich and potentially disruptive accounts.

-Layla Durrani, Franz Kamsteeg and Harry Wels discuss an organisational ethnography teaching practice that emerged during lockdown.
+Layla Durrani, Frans Kamsteeg and Harry Wels discuss an organisational ethnography teaching practice that emerged during lockdown.
 Visiting a goat farm with students, they engaged in wild pedagogy, exploring the smells, taste, sounds, sights and the feel of the site.
 Such pedagogy was perhaps primarily COVID-19 safe.
 But, as animals mingled with ethnographers, it also opened up a way of thinking beyond the classroom to engage with a multi-species as well as a multi-sensory practice.
-Layla, Franz and Harry stand back from this experience, connecting it to wider discussions of the ecological challenges we face and argue that we need to think beyond the narrow, bounded organisations that are traditionally our focus and place them in their wider context.
+Layla, Frans and Harry stand back from this experience, connecting it to wider discussions of the ecological challenges we face and argue that we need to think beyond the narrow, bounded organisations that are traditionally our focus and place them in their wider context.

 From a different angle, Melissa Fisher also argues that we might break down some of the neat boundaries we draw between organisations.
 Drawing on her recent experiences following up on her work with women on Wall Street that has taken her into the world of film production and of the United Nations, Melissa sets out the case for a feminist para-ethnography in which we might recognise that our informants are often much more than that.
 Acknowledging the expertise of our interlocutors and the collaborative nature of much of our work, might we think differently about the ways in which we engage with organisational ethnography?